-(a) Exceptions - This section does not apply to a registrant who enters real property:

-(1) where the registrant is a student or the registrant's child is a student or receives childcare, if:

-(i) within the past year the registrant has been given the specific written permission of the Superintendent of Schools, the local school board, the principal of the school, or the owner or operator of the registered family daycare home, licensed childcare home, or licensed childcare institution, as applicable; and

-(ii) the registrant promptly notifies an agent or employee of the school, home, or institution of the registrant's presence and purpose of visit; or

-(2) for the purpose of voting at a school on an election day in the State if the registrant is not a felon, the registrant is properly registered to vote, and the registrant's polling place is at the school.

-(b) Prohibition - A registrant may not knowingly enter onto real property:

-(1) that is used for public or nonpublic elementary or secondary education; or

-(2) on which is located:

-(i) a family daycare home registered under Title 5, Subtitle 5 of the Family Law Article; or

-(ii) a childcare home or a childcare institution licensed under Title 5, Subtitle 5 of the Family Law Article.

-(c) A person who enters into a contract with a county board of education or a nonpublic school may not knowingly employ an individual to work at a school if the individual is a registrant.

-(d) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 5 years or a fine not exceeding \$5,000 or both.
+- (a)(1) In this section the following words have the meanings indicated. - (2) "County board" has the meaning stated in §1-101 of the Education Article. - (3) "State board" has the meaning stated in §1-101 of the Education Article. - (b) Exceptions This section does not apply to a registrant who enters real property: - (1) where the registrant is a student or the registrant's child is a student or receives childcare, if: - (i) within the past year the registrant has been given the specific written permission of the Superintendent of Schools, the local school board, the principal of the school, or the owner or operator of the registered family daycare home, licensed childcare home, or licensed childcare institution, as applicable; and - (ii) the registrant promptly notifies an agent or employee of the school, home, or institution of the registrant's presence and purpose of visit; or - (2) for the purpose of voting at a school on an election day in the State if the registrant is not a felon, the registrant is properly registered to vote, and the registrant's polling place is at the school. - (c) Except as provided in subsection (e) of this section, a registrant may not knowingly enter onto real property: registrant may not knowingly enter onto real property: - (1) that is used for public or nonpublic elementary or secondary education; or - (2) on which is located: - (i) a family daycare home registered under Title 5, Subtitle 5 of the Family Law Article; or - (ii) a childcare home or a childcare institution licensed under Title 5, Subtitle 5 of the Family Law Article. - (d) A person who enters into a contract with a county board of education or a nonpublic school may not knowingly employ an individual to work at a school if the individual is a registrant. - (e) (1) A registrant who is a student may receive an education in accordance with State law in any of the following locations: - (i) a location other than a public or nonpublic elementary or secondary school, including by: - 1. participating in the Home and Hospital Teaching Program for Students; or - 2. participating in or attending a program approved by a county board under paragraph (2) of this subsection;

+- (ii) a Regional Institute for Children and Adolescents; or - (iii) a nonpublic educational program as provided by § 8-406 of the Education Article if: - 1. the registrant has notified an agent or employee of the nonpublic education program that the registrant is required to register under this subtitle; and - 2. the registrant has been given specific written permission by an agent or employee of the nonpublic educational program to attend the nonpublic educational program. - (2) Each county board shall develop and adopt a policy that enables a registrant who is a student to receive an education as described under paragraph (1) of this subsection. - (3) The State Board shall develop and adopt guidelines and a model policy to assist a county board with the development of a policy under paragraph (2) of this subsection. - (f) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 5 years or a fine not exceeding \$5,000 or both.